 Companies that employ a limited-line strategy will carry selected items.
 Limited-line manufacturers will add an item if the demand is great enough, but they make that decision based on the market opportunity for the product rather than on a desire to meet all customer needs with their product line.

 A line-extension strategy involves adding new products under an already established and well-known brand name.
-The objective is to serve different customer needs or market segments while taking advantage of the widespread name recognition of the original brand.
+Adopting such a strategy can address various customer needs by providing them with greater choice or serve market segments while taking advantage of the recognition of the original brand.

 When Frito-Lay added Dinamita Mojo Criollo Flavored Rolled Tortilla Chips to its Doritos line, that was an example line-extension strategy.
 Frito-Lay is able to take advantage of a strong brand with existing shelf space and add a new product that has an appeal to shoppers seeking a spicier snack than the traditional nacho cheese flavor.
 Similarly, Clinique provides high-end skin care products and has extended its line to provide anti-acne products.

-Line-filling strategies involve increasing the number of products in an existing product line to take advantage of marketplace gaps and to reduce competition.
-Many businesses use line filling to round out an already well-established product line and to help increase the market success of new related products.
+Line-filling strategies involve increasing the number of products in an existing product line to take advantage of marketplace gaps and reduce competition.

 Before considering such a strategy several key questions should be answered:

 - Will existing outlets be willing to stock it?